 - Do a practice test

-Some tutors may provide a practice test for you to complete, do it!
-If a practice test has not been provided, make your own questions from the textbook, lectures or previous tutorials.
+Some tutors may provide a practice test for you to complete.
+If so, do it!
+If a practice test has not been provided, make your own questions using information from your textbook, lectures or previous tutorials.
 Be sure to complete your practice test on your computer and under timed conditions.
 This will give you a feel for how the real exam might take place and help you feel confident using your computer to answer questions.

 - Check your computer

 Before the day of the exam, make sure your computer is ready to go.
 Be sure it is either fully charged or connected to a charging port, all available updates have been done and any hardware you need is downloaded.
 This is a great way to avoid any technical difficulties that may arise during the exam.

 - Plan a space to take the test